 While Royal Colombo has pedigree and Victoria a magnificent setting, Nuwara Eliya golf club is the golfing experience you won’t forget.

-Situated at the base of Mount Pidurutalagala in the heart of tea country, nearly 2000 metres above sea level, the course was laid out by the British Army’s Gordon Highlanders — when Nuwara Eliya was the seat of colonial government in the 1880’s.
+Situated at the base of Mount Pidurutalagala in the heart of tea country, nearly 2000 metres above sea level, the course was laid out by the British Army’s Gordon Highlanders — when Nuwara Eliya was the seat of colonial government in the former British colony.

 At just 6250 yards long, the course is short but the fairways are some of the narrowest you’ll encounter and bordered by fir trees and thick bushes.